mathewpareles/LLM-Research/README.md

 This library tests GPT-3's reasoning ability on the LEGO reasoning task (https://arxiv.org/pdf/2206.04301.pdf).

 We generate evidence that GPT-3 consistently solves the LEGO reasoning task with the same attention pattern.
-We hope to find the exact attention pattern that GPT-3 is using to solve this task.
+We hope to reverse-engineer this attention pattern and make it human-interpretable.

 ## Results